content-development-2022/Java-FSD-Angular-SQL-AWS-V1.0/git/git-fundamentals.md

 2. Version Control System

     2.1 Advantages of VCS
+3. Distributed VCS vs Centralized VCS

-3. Repository
+4. Repository
-4. How Github works?
+5. How Github works?
-5. Workflow of a project
+6. Workflow of a project
-6. Basic Git Commands
+7. Basic Git Commands

 ## 1. Git

--   Git is a version control system.
+-   Git is a version control system (VCS).
+-   To be more specific Git is a Distributed VCS.
+-   Since its birth in 2005, Git has evolved and matured to be easy to use.
+-   It’s amazingly fast, it’s very efficient with large projects, and it has an incredible branching system for non-linear development

 ## 2.Version Control System